-2013 Base Salaries.
+2014 Base Salaries.
 Each of our NEOs received the base salary set forth in the Summary Compensation Table under "Salary."
 Pursuant to the terms of each employment agreement, the base salaries are reviewed at least annually.
-The Compensation Committee determined to make modest increases (between 2% and 6%) to the base salaries of each of our NEOs and set base salaries for Messrs.
-Small, Smagley, Chari, ElDifrawi and Wade at \$650,000, \$340,000, \$290,000, \$380,000 and \$280,000, respectively.
-For a more detailed description of the terms of these employment agreements, see "-Narrative to Summary Compensation Table and Grants of Plan-Based Awards Table-Employment Agreements."
+The Compensation Committee determined to make increases (between 2% and 9%) to the base salaries of each of our NEOs, other than Mr. Small, and set base salaries for Messrs.
+Small, Smagley, Chari, ElDifrawi and Wade at \$650,000, \$355,000, \$315,000, \$390,000 and \$305,000, respectively.
+Based on the recommendation of Mr. Small, the Compensation Committee approved relatively higher percentage increases for Mr. Chari and Mr. Wade (8.6% and 8.9%, respectively) in light of their increased responsibilities and their contributions to the Company.

-2014 Base Salaries.
-In April 2014, the Compensation Committee approved the following percentage increases in the base salaries of our NEOs: 4.4% for Mr. Smagley, 8.6% for Mr. Chari, 2.6% for Mr. ElDifrawi and 8.9% for Mr. Wade.
 Mr. Small declined a salary increase for 2014.